 Palatable Alternatives to Traditional Pills

 Gummy vitamins turn taking vitamins into a fun activity.
-The US dietary supplements market is huge, and gummy vitamins are a big part of it5.
+The US dietary supplements market is huge, and gummy vitamins are a big part of it.
 They taste like candy, making it easy for people to take them.
-Plus, they’re easier on the stomach than regular vitamins5.
+Plus, they’re easier on the stomach than regular vitamins.

 Easier for Children and Adults to Consume

 Kids especially like gummy vitamins because they taste sweet and are fun to eat.
-Many kids don’t like regular vitamins, which can make it hard to get them to take them6.
-Gummy vitamins help kids develop healthy habits from a young age6.
+Many kids don’t like regular vitamins, which can make it hard to get them to take them.
+Gummy vitamins help kids develop healthy habits from a young age.
 They’re also great for adults who find it easier to take them than regular pills.

 Concerns About Taking Gummy Vitamins